rockrush/cc-fpm/README.md

 or to implement a new C compiler for function restriction.
 At this very early stage, I am about to take GCC until a rewrite of C compiler based on LLVM be ready.

+For fast deployment, we devided the procedure into two separate parts:
+1. Loader as Nginx input filter, that automatically load/update pages;
+2. Builder that builds pages.

+Both of them will be triggered by inotify[if no better solution].